Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Dosing Considerations: Lead-In Requirement

-Underdosing during the lead-in period may have potentially contributed to the poorer performance of nevirapine in the P1060 trial.
-This potential for underdosing, which can increase the risk of resistance, has led to re-evaluation of lead-in dosing in children who are naive to nevirapine therapy.
-Traditionally, nevirapine is initiated with an age-appropriate dose that is given only once daily instead of twice daily (nevirapine 200 mg per m2 of body surface area in infants aged ≥15 days and children aged <8 years, using the immediate-release preparations) during the first 2 weeks of treatment to allow for the autoinduction of the liver enzymes CYP3A and CYP2B6, which are involved in nevirapine metabolism.
+Underdosing during the lead-in period may have potentially contributed to the poorer performance of NVP in the P1060 trial.
+This potential for underdosing, which can increase the risk of resistance, has led to re-evaluation of lead-in dosing in children who have never received NVP.
+Traditionally, NVP is initiated with an age-appropriate dose that is given only once daily instead of twice daily (NVP 200 mg per m2 of body surface area in infants aged ≥15 days and children aged <8 years, using the immediate-release formulations) during the first 2 weeks of treatment to allow for the autoinduction of the liver enzymes CYP3A and CYP2B6, which are involved in NVP metabolism.

-Studies have previously indicated that there is a potential for greater drug toxicity without lead-in dosing; however, most of these studies have been performed in adult cohorts.20 The CHAPAS-1 trial21 randomized 211 children to initiate ART with immediate-release nevirapine without a lead-in dose (participants received an age-appropriate dose twice daily) or with a lead-in dose (participants received an age-appropriate dose once daily) for 2 weeks, followed by standard twice-daily dosing of the immediate-release preparation.
+Studies have previously indicated that there is a potential for greater drug toxicity without lead-in dosing; however, most of these studies have been performed in adult cohorts.23 The CHAPAS-1 trial24 randomized 211 children to initiate ART with immediate-release NVP without a lead-in dose (participants received an age-appropriate dose twice daily) or with a lead-in dose (participants received an age-appropriate dose once daily) for 2 weeks, followed by standard twice-daily dosing of the immediate-release formulation of NVP.
 Children were followed for a median of 92 weeks (with a range of 68–116 weeks), and there was no difference in the frequency of Grade 3 or 4 adverse events between the two groups.
-The group that initiated nevirapine without a lead-in dose had a statistically significant increase in the incidence of Grade 2 rash, but the majority of participants were able to continue nevirapine therapy after a brief interruption.
-Through 96 weeks, a similar percentage of participants in both groups reached the CD4 cell count and virologic failure endpoints.
+The group that initiated NVP without a lead-in dose had a statistically significant increase in the incidence of Grade 2 rash, but the majority of participants were able to continue NVP therapy after a brief interruption.
+Through 96 weeks, a similar percentage of participants in both groups reached the CD4 count and virologic failure endpoints.

-After children had been on nevirapine for 2 weeks, investigators conducted a substudy that examined nevirapine plasma concentrations 3 to 4 hours after a morning dose of nevirapine.
-Among children aged <2 years, three of 23 children (13%) who initiated at full dose had subtherapeutic nevirapine levels (<3 mg/L) at 2 weeks compared to seven of 22 children (32%) who initiated at half dose (P = 0.16).
-There were no rash events in the substudy group of participants aged <2 years; in the parent CHAPAS study, there was a strong age effect on rash occurrence, with the risk of rash increasing with increasing age.
-These findings suggest that a lead-in dose may not be necessary in young patients.22
+After children had been on NVP for 2 weeks, investigators conducted a substudy that examined NVP plasma concentrations 3 to 4 hours after a morning dose of NVP.
+Among children aged <2 years, three of 23 children (13%) who initiated at full dose had subtherapeutic NVP levels (<3 mg/L) at 2 weeks compared to seven of 22 children (32%) who initiated at half dose (P = 0.16).
+There were no rash events in the substudy group of participants aged <2 years; in the parent CHAPAS study, there was a strong age effect on rash occurrence, with the risk of rash increasing with age.
+These findings suggest that a lead-in dose may not be necessary in young patients.25

-Gopalan et al. analyzed nevirapine concentrations in 20 children who had a median age of 9 years and who were just starting a nevirapine-based ART regimen.
-Subtherapeutic nevirapine concentrations, which were defined as trough concentrations ≤4 mcg/mL, occurred more frequently among children aged ≤8 years (N = 8) than among children aged >8 years (N = 12).
-Half of the children aged ≤8 years experienced virologic failure by Week 48.23 The authors of the study suggested that rapid metabolism of nevirapine by CYP2B6 in this particular population may have confounded the results.
-The small number of participants in this study make the findings difficult to interpret, but the authors recommended a thorough review of nevirapine dose escalation strategies in children.
-Reinitiating half-dose nevirapine for another 2 weeks in children who have interrupted therapy for 7 days or longer has been standard practice; however, given the current understanding of nevirapine resistance, the half-life of the CYP enzymes,24 and the results of CHAPAS-1, the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV recommends restarting full-dose nevirapine in children who interrupt therapy for 14 days or less.
+Gopalan et al. analyzed NVP concentrations in 20 children who had a median age of 9 years and who were just starting an NVP-based ARV regimen.
+Subtherapeutic NVP concentrations, which were defined as trough concentrations ≤4 mcg/mL, occurred more frequently among children aged ≤8 years (n = 8) than among children aged >8 years (n = 12).
+Half of the children aged ≤8 years experienced virologic failure by Week 48.26 The authors of the study suggested that rapid metabolism of NVP by CYP2B6 in this particular population may have confounded the results.
+The small number of participants in this study make the findings difficult to interpret, but the authors recommended a thorough review of NVP dose escalation strategies in children.
+Reinitiating half-dose NVP for another 2 weeks in children who have interrupted therapy for 7 days or longer has been standard practice; however, given the current understanding of NVP resistance, the half-life of the CYP enzymes,27 and the results of CHAPAS-1, the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV recommends restarting full-dose NVP in children who interrupt therapy for 14 days or less.

 Special Considerations for Dosing: Neonates and Premature Infants

-For neonates and premature infants (which includes infants with corrected gestational ages of up to 42 weeks), PK data are currently inadequate to formulate an effective ART regimen.
-Although dosing is available for zidovudine and lamivudine, data are inadequate for determining the appropriate doses for other ARV drugs.
-On the basis of PK modeling, an investigational dose of nevirapine 6 mg/kg administered twice daily has been proposed for full-term infants who receive HIV diagnoses in the first few days of life.25-29 However, a dose of nevirapine 4 mg/kg per dose twice daily has been chosen for the first week of life in infants born between 34 and 37 weeks’ gestation, followed by a nevirapine 6 mg/kg per dose administered twice daily thereafter.
+For neonates and premature infants (which includes infants with corrected gestational ages of up to 42 weeks), PK data are currently inadequate to formulate an effective ARV regimen.
+Although dosing is available for ZDV and 3TC, data are inadequate for determining the appropriate doses for other ARV drugs.
+On the basis of PK modeling, an investigational dose of NVP 6 mg/kg administered twice daily has been proposed for full-term infants who receive HIV diagnoses in the first few days of life.28-32 However, a dose of NVP 4 mg/kg per dose twice daily has been chosen for the first week of life in infants born between 34 and 37 weeks’ gestation, followed by NVP 6 mg/kg per dose administered twice daily thereafter.
 Dose adjustments may be required if a premature infant is found to have HIV during the first week of life.
-The PKs of nevirapine in patients who receive the investigational dose will be evaluated as part of IMPAACT 1115.
-Initial results from this study indicate that the experimental dosing schedule is safe and provides adequate PKs to maintain trough concentrations of nevirapine >3 mcg/mL in the majority of infants.30 Providers who are considering initiating treatment in infants aged <2 weeks or in premature infants should contact a pediatric HIV expert for guidance, because the decision about whether to treat an infant and what drugs to use will involve weighing the risks and benefits of using unapproved ART dosing and incorporating case-specific factors, such as exposure to ARV prophylaxis.
+The PKs of NVP in patients who receive the investigational dose will be evaluated as part of IMPAACT 1115.
+Initial results from this study indicate that the experimental dosing schedule is safe and provides adequate PKs to maintain trough concentrations of NVP >3 mcg/mL in the majority of infants.33 Providers who are considering initiating treatment in infants aged <2 weeks or in premature infants should contact a pediatric HIV expert for guidance, because the decision about whether to treat an infant and what drugs to use will involve weighing the risks and benefits of using unapproved ART dosing and incorporating case-specific factors, such as exposure to ARV prophylaxis.

 - Kea C, Puthanakit T, et al. Incidence and risk factors for nevirapine related toxicities among HIV-infected Asian children randomized to starting ART at different CD4%.
 Abstract MOPE240.
-Presented at: 6th IAS Conference on HIV Pathogenesis, Treatment and Prevention.
+Presented at: International AIDS Society Conference on HIV Pathogenesis, Treatment and Prevention.
 2011.
 Rome, Italy.

 - Janssens B, Raleigh B, Soeung S, et al. Effectiveness of highly active antiretroviral therapy in HIV-positive children: evaluation at 12 months in a routine program in Cambodia.
 Pediatrics.
 2007;120(5):e1134-1140.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/17954553.